• Projects

 the electricity line of Arco, a small town within 18-mile distance, that officially became the first city in

-history to be fully alimented by nuclear power.
 The first reactor remained active until 1964 when it was

 then replaced by more recent nuclear plants built within the INL (Idaho National Laboratory).